 The reason we made the change of name is that this service now covers more than just updates and support.
 This will continue to be the case as we continue to develop more services that are hosted on our network of servers.
 Our goal is to provide services that do much more than you could do yourself at a lower cost point and in a much-easier manner than possible by leveraging the technology we have at our disposal.
 The CROSS Library Subscription is available in the following formats at this time:

-This annual prepaid plan provides the following benefits for one year after the 90-day free support expires:
+This annual prepaid plan provides the following benefits for one year:

 –Installation, updates, and support via internet remote access

-–Software Updates, (as they are released) of new CROSS Library 1.7 features and improvements.
+–Software Updates, (as they are released) of new CROSS Library features and improvements.
 Note: These updates are only available under the CROSS Library Subscription and are downloadable via the internet.
-You are notified about these updates through our CROSS Library 1.7 Helper icon in your system tray (down by the date/time display on the desktop).
+You are notified about these updates through our CROSS Library Helper icon in your system tray (down by the date/time display on the desktop) or via email.

 –Phone and email support as needed.